swillinger/knapsack/docs/config.md

 ### `knapsack.config.js`

-This is the main config file.
+This is the main config file for Knapsack, and it's doing the heavy lifting of converting new data for patterns and design-tokens into visual information on your design system dashboard.

 ```js
 const HtmlRenderer = require('@knapsack/renderer-html');